Spiritual Guide, Teacher

 CBT • Somatic • IFS • Johari • Jung

-CBT & DBT
+CBT &

-Cognitive • Behavioural
+Cognitive • Behavioral

 Many therapies begin by working with the most immediate layer of experience - the thinking mind.
-Approaches like Cognitive Behavioral Therapy (CBT) focuses on changing negative thought patterns to improve behaviors and emotions.
+An approach like Cognitive Behavioral Therapy (CBT) focuses on changing negative thought patterns to improve behaviors and emotions.
 Dialectical Behavior Therapy (DBT), a specialized form of CBT, emphasizes emotional regulation, validation, and accepting challenging feelings, particularly for intense emotions or self-destructive behaviors.
 As awareness grows, something subtle starts to shift.
 Thoughts that once felt absolute begin to look more like interpretations.
 Emotional reactions that felt overwhelming start to become more workable.
 Without forcing anything, the identity built around those patterns begins to loosen.
 What once felt fixed starts to feel more flexible.

-EMDR & Somatic Therapies
+EMDR &

 Body • Nervous System Integration

-Trauma-focused therapies bring attention to the body and nervous system, where many of these patterns are held.
+Therapies focused on trauma bring attention to the body and nervous system, where many of these patterns are held.
 Approaches such as EMDR (Eye Movement Desensitization and Reprocessing) and somatic therapies work by helping the system process and release experiences that may have been overwhelming at the time they occurred.
 Protective responses like tension, hypervigilance, or shutdown are understood not as flaws, but as intelligent adaptations.
 As these responses are gently processed, the body often begins to feel safer and more regulated.
 This creates the conditions for a deeper sense of integration—where the mind and body are no longer working against each other, but together.

-Internal Family Systems
+Internal Family

 Parts • Inner Landscape